Rapid Intervention Brigade: History

-In 2016, the BIR participated in the US- and AFRICOM- sponsored Exercise Obangame and Saharan Express wargames, meant to increase regional military cooperation between central African nations and the United States.
+In 2016, the BIR participated in the United States Africa Command-sponsored Exercise Obangame and Saharan Express wargames, meant to increase regional military cooperation between central African nations and the United States.
 The BIR hosted a significant portion of the exercises, involving 32 nations including the UK, France and Germany, at its base in Idenau.

 In 2018, the BIR was deployed to fight separatists in the Southwest regions of Cameroon.